lammps/lammps/doc/src/compute.rst

 Computes calculate one of three styles of quantities: global, per-atom, or local.
-A global quantity is one or more system-wide values, e.g. the temperature of the system.
-A per-atom quantity is one or more values per atom, e.g. the kinetic energy of each atom.
+A global quantity is one or more system-wide values (e.g., the temperature of the system).
+A per-atom quantity is one or more values per atom (e.g., the kinetic energy of each atom).
 Per-atom values are set to 0.0 for atoms not in the specified compute group.
-Local quantities are calculated by each processor based on the atoms it owns, but there may be zero or more per atom, e.g. a list of bond distances.
-Computes that produce per-atom quantities have the word "atom" in their style, e.g. *ke/atom*\ .
-Computes that produce local quantities have the word "local" in their style, e.g. *bond/local*\ .
+Local quantities are calculated by each processor based on the atoms it owns, but there may be zero or more per atom (e.g., a list of bond distances).
+Computes that produce per-atom quantities have the word "atom" in their style (e.g., *ke/atom*\ ).
+Computes that produce local quantities have the word "local" in their style (e.g., *bond/local*\ ).
 Styles with neither "atom" or "local" in their style produce global quantities.

 Note that a single compute can produce either global or per-atom or